TheAdamBC/AdamBC/DOCUMENTATION.md

 - Use any npm modules you think would be useful.

+- We are particularly interested in knowing which npm module you'll use to implement the Peer-to-peer (P2P) messaging feature.
+We use IPFS.
+To your credit you could use another P2P communication module that you find better.

 HOW IT SHOULD WORK:

 - Take a look at the app's skeleton: https://github.com/TheAdamBC/Community/tree/main/developer_challenge/p2p